1. What are the City of Fairfax's normal duty hours for Animal Officers?

 2. Are they a danger?

-Typically, coyotes are only a danger to humans in the rare cases where one is rabid or if they are cornered or threatened.
+Typically, coyotes are only a danger to humans in the rare cases where one is rabid, if they are cornered or when small children or large dogs wander too close to their dens during pup season.
 Coyotes will however, eat cats, small dogs, and other small pets.
 Coyotes do most of their hunting at night.
 Cats and small pets should be kept indoors, especially at night.
 Dogs should not be left outdoors unattended.
 Children and pets should be kept away from known den areas during pup season (late February through late September).
 Citizens are also reminded that dogs must be leashed and under their owner's immediate control when not on their owners property.
 It is especially important that dogs remain leashed and close to their owners when walking in areas where coyotes might be present.
 A dog roaming loose near a coyote den during pup season is much more likely to be seen as a threat by a coyote than one that is being properly restrained.

 3. Can’t anything be done to remove them?

 Not safely.
 They are very elusive and are difficult to trap humanely or safely.
-Even if they could be safely captured and removed, as long as the environmental conditions exist to support their survival in the area others will quickly fill the vacancies.
+Relocating wildlife is illegal in the state of Virginia.
+Even if coyotes could be safely captured and removed, as long as the environmental conditions exist to support their survival in the area others will quickly fill the vacancies.
 Most species of wildlife will inhabit an area with what ever numbers that area can sustain.
 When the population level drops below that number those opening are generally filled by young recently maturing animals that were not accepted in their original home environment or by an increase in the size of litters/number of pups being born to each female.
 This creates a much younger and less stable population.

 4. What should I do if I spot a coyote?

 Make a lot of noise.
 Stomp your feet, yell, clap and throw items such as sticks or stones in order to get the coyote to go on it's way.
-Carrying a whistle or blow horn can also be helpful.
+Carrying a whistle, blow horn or can of compressed air (such as those used for cleaning computers and key boards) can also be helpful.
 Coyote/human confrontations most commonly take place shortly after dusk and shortly before dawn.
 It is especially important to be aware of your surroundings and be prepared to use scare tactics when walking during these hours.

 5. Can coyotes be scared off?

 Yes.
 They are generally non-confrontational and can easily be scared off by the above methods.
-If scare tactics are unsuccessful or a coyote does in fact attempt to approach you, whether in an aggressive manner or in an overly friendly manner, Animal Control should be contacted immediately, 703-385-7924.
+Coyotes who have not been given reasons to fear humans will often become much bolder and more likely to closely follow or approach humans.
+The above scare tactics are often referred to as coyote hazing.
+Once a coyote is conditioned to the fact that it does need to fear humans, they become much less likely to follow or approach humans in the future.
+If scare tactics are unsuccessful, a coyote does in fact attempt to approach you, whether in an aggressive manner or in an overly friendly manner or if it appears to be sick or injured Animal Control should be contacted immediately, 703-385-7924.

 6. Are there any benefits to having coyotes in the area?